Halle Gate

 The Halle Gate (Porte de Hal, /fr/; Hallepoort; Brusselian: Allepout) is a former medieval city gate and the last vestige of the second walls of Brussels, Belgium.
 Built in the 14th century, it was heavily restored in the 19th century in its current neo-Gothic style by the architect Henri Beyaert.
 It is now a museum dedicated to the medieval City of Brussels, part of the Royal Museums of Art and History (RMAH).

 The Halle Gate is located on Boulevard du Midi/Zuidlaan, just south of the Marolles/Marollen neighbourhood, between the City of Brussels and Saint-Gilles municipalities.
-This site is served by Brussels-South railway station, as well as by the metro and premetro (underground tram) station Porte de Hal/Hallepoort on lines 2, 4, 6 and 10.

 History

 Medieval structure

 Built between 1381 and 1383, the Halle Gate was one of the seven city gates of the second set of defensive walls that enclosed Brussels, and its only remaining trace.
 It first bore the name of Obbrussel Gate (Obbrusselsche, for "Upper Brussels", now Saint-Gilles).
 The gate was renamed for the city of Halle (Hal), now located in Flemish Brabant, to which the road led.
 The original gate included a portcullis and drawbridge over a moat.
 Though their military function ended in 1564, these features are visible to this day.

 In the 16th and 17th centuries, new siege weapons and techniques, including the advent of artillery, forced the city to modernise the defences in order to keep potential attackers at a safe distance from the walls, including the addition of ditches, bastions and ravelins.
 The gate's defence was reinforced around 1675 by the Fort of Monterey, the Fort of Saint Clara and the Castel Rodrigo.
 The former was the most important defensive work, its name coming from the Spanish count responsible for modernising the defences.
 It was built between 1672 and 1675 on the heights of Obbrussel, south of the Halle Gate, by the military engineers Merex and Blom.

 As with the rest of the city's fortifications, the Halle Gate and the Fort of Monterey were ineffective, and were not able to prevent the French bombardment of Brussels in 1695, from the heights of Scheut, in Anderlecht, as part of the War of the Grand Alliance.
 The defensive works proved equally ineffective when French troops seized the city in 1746 during the War of the Austrian Succession, leaving the defensive works in ruins.
 By that time, siege was no longer an important part of warfare.
 Due to the growth of commerce and improved roads, the fortifications did little more than frustrate transit into and out of the city.